In this article, we take a look at Meteor.js and why it’s a promising framework for mobile app development.

 Here are some of the top applications and websites that were built using Meteor, taken directly from the Meteor website’s Showcase section:

-- Mazda Car Configurator - An application for configuring Mazda car specifications for Mazda Netherlands
+- Mazda Car Configurator - An mobile app for configuring Mazda car specifications for Mazda Netherlands

 - Mixmax - A scheduling application with event tracking and Gmail polling features